 The title translates to “The Music Room”.
 It is a drama film directed by Satyajit Ray.
 It is based on Tarasankar Bandyopadhyay’s short story.

-The film portrays the subsiding days of a zamindar (landlord) who is trying to maintain stature despite failing finances due to floods and the government’s abolition of zamindari system.
+The film portrays the subsiding days of a zamindar (landlord) who is trying to maintain stature despite failing finances due to floods and the government’s abolition of the zamindari system.

 Teen Kanya (1961)